MonwarAdeeb/TicTacToe/Readme.md

 How to run:

-Run the 'Tic Tac Toe.py' file in the terminal of Visual Studio Code and interect!
+Run the 'Tic Tac Toe.py' file in the Terminal of Visual Studio Code or Windows Command Prompt and interect!
 Select your mark (x or o), input number (1-9) to mark your place and enjoy!

 Positions of the numbers on the board is: